-- 4. Mineral Resources are reported at a cut-off grade of 0.25 g/t Au for the Airstrip and Powerline and 0.3 g/t Au for the Aurex Hill deposits, using a US\$/CAN\$ exchange rate of 0.75 and constrained within an open pit shell optimized with the Lerchs-Grossman algorithm to constrain the Mineral Resources with the following estimated parameters: gold price of US\$1,800/ounce, US\$2.50/t mining cost, US\$5.50/t processing cost, UD\$2.00/t G&A, 80% heap leach recoveries, and 45° pit slope.2 - 5.
-The number of tonnes was rounded to the nearest hundred thousand.
-The number of ounces was rounded to the nearest thousand.
+- 4. Mineral Resources are reported at a cut-off grade of 0.25 g/t Au for the Airstrip and Powerline and 0.3 g/t Au for the Aurex Hill deposits, using a US\$/CAN\$ exchange rate of 0.75 and constrained within an open pit shell optimized with the Lerchs-Grossman algorithm to constrain the Mineral Resources with the following estimated parameters: gold price of US\$1,800/ounce, US\$2.50/t mining cost, US\$5.50/t processing cost, UD\$2.00/t G&A, 80% recoveries, and 45° pit slope.2 - 5.
+The number of tonnes and ounces was rounded to the nearest thousand.
 Any discrepancies in the totals are due to rounding effects; rounding followed the recommendations as per NI 43-101.